-Further, considering that the Company provides affordably priced goods, it may opt to not pass along the price increase of its supplies to the consumers thus affecting its profit margins.
-On the other hand, any price increase passed to the consumers may adversely affect our sales and those of our franchise owners.
-BALAI ensures that it maintains a strong relationship with its suppliers as this allows the Company to have consistent supply of its raw materials at competitive costs.
-The Company also leverages on the wide network of suppliers of its affiliates.
+The Company hopes to lessen the negative impact of fluctuations in the cost of goods and disruption in supply by continuing to maintain a strong relationship with its suppliers as this allows the Company to have consistent supply of its raw materials at competitive costs.
+The Company also leverages on the wide network of suppliers of its affiliates to maintain an optimal level of raw material purchases.